-On behalf of the members of the State of Ohio Board of Pharmacy, I am pleased to provide the 2020 Ohio Automated Rx Reporting System (OARRS) Annual Report.
-The report demonstrates Ohio's continued progress in promoting the safe and responsible prescribing of opioids and benzodiazepines.
+On behalf of the members of the State of Ohio Board of Pharmacy, I am pleased to provide the 2021 Ohio Automated Rx Reporting System (OARRS) Annual Report.
+This report demonstrates the effectiveness of Ohio's comprehensive efforts to promote the safe and responsible prescribing of opioids and benzodiazepines.

-OARRS continues to be an indispensable tool in the state's efforts to combat prescription drug misuse and abuse.
+OARRS serves as an indispensable tool in the state's efforts to address prescription drug abuse.
 Use of the system continues to increase at record rates thanks to the Board's efforts to promote the integration of OARRS into electronic health records and pharmacy dispensing systems.
 Since implementing the first statewide integration program in the nation, we have onboarded a significant number of health systems, clinics, and pharmacies throughout the state.
-Because of these efforts, more than 51,000 pharmacists and prescribers have instant access to OARRS as part of their workflow.
+Because of these efforts, more than 63,000 pharmacists and prescribers have instant access to OARRS as part of their workflow.

-In addition to the record use of OARRS, highlights from the 2020 Annual Report include:
+In addition to the record use of OARRS, highlights from the 2021 Annual Report include:

 - The number of opioid doses and prescriptions dispensed to Ohio patients continued to decrease.
-Total doses of opioids decreased from a high of 793 million in 2012 to 357 million in 2020, a 55 percent decrease.
-The total number of opioid prescriptions decreased by 6.6 million between 2012 and 2020, a 52 percent decrease. - The number of benzodiazepine doses and prescriptions dispensed to Ohio patients continued to decrease.
-Total doses of benzodiazepines decreased from a high of 297 million in 2012 to 171 million in 2020, a 42 percent decrease.
-The total number of benzodiazepine prescriptions decreased by 1.89 million between 2012 and 2020, a 39 percent decrease. - 2020 saw the lowest number of individuals engaged in doctor shopping behavior, 185 in total, since the Board began reporting this figure in 2011.
-This figure represents a 92 percent decrease compared to the peak of 2,205 individuals in 2011.
+Total doses of opioids decreased from a high of 793 million in 2012 to 319 million in 2021, a 60 percent decrease.
+The total number of opioid prescriptions decreased by 7.1 million between 2012 and 2021, a 56 percent decrease. - The number of benzodiazepine doses and prescriptions dispensed to Ohio patients continued to decrease.
+Total doses of benzodiazepines decreased from a high of 297 million in 2012 to 159 million in 2021, a 46 percent decrease.
+The total number of benzodiazepine prescriptions decreased by 1.93 million between 2012 and 2021, a 39 percent decrease.